dgraph-io/dgraph/wiki/content/mutations/index.md

 Adding or removing data in Dgraph is called a mutation.

-A mutation that adds triples, does so with the `set` keyword.
+A mutation that adds triples is done with the `set` keyword.
 ```
 {
   set {